KCL-BMEIS/OOP/week5A.md

 --

-We have to place the full definition *in the header file*, alongside the declaration
+The simplest approach is to place the full definition *in the header file*, alongside the declaration
 - there is no point including it in the corresponding `.cpp` file
   - the compiler won't generate any code until the type is specified
   - this is different from regular functions